pschachte/wybe/WYBE.md

 -  this may only be used in foreign calls;
 -  it may only be applied to (input or output) variables; and
--  it specifies the type of the expression without requiring that the value produced by the expression should be the same; ie, the type of the expression is *changed* to the specified type.
+-  it specifies the type of the expression without requiring that the value produced by the expression should be the same; i.e., the type of the expression is *changed* to the specified type.

-The final point is the key difference:  a *type constraint* specifies the what the type of the expression must be, while a *type cast* specifies that its type should be converted from whatever it is to the specified type.
+The final point is the key difference:  a *type constraint* specifies what the type of the expression must be, while a *type cast* specifies that its type should be converted from whatever it is to the specified type.
 A type constraint will cause a type error if the specified type is incompatible with